-Other information consists of the information included in the Annual Report, other than the consolidated financial statements and our auditor's report thereon.
-Management is responsible for the other information.
+Other information consists of the information included in the Group's 2017 Annual Report other than the consolidated financial statements and our auditor's report thereon.
+The management is responsible for the other information.
+The Group's 2017 Annual Report is expected to be made available to us after the date of this auditor's report.
 Our opinion on the consolidated financial statements does not cover the other information and we do not express any form of assurance conclusion thereon.

-In connection with our audit of the consolidated financial statements, our responsibility is to read the other information and, in doing so, consider whether the other information is materially inconsistent with the financial statements or our knowledge obtained in the audit or otherwise appears to be materially misstated.
-If, based on the work we have performed, we conclude that there is a material misstatement of this other information, we are required to report that fact.
+In connection with our audit of the consolidated financial statements, our responsibility is to read the other information and, in doing so, consider whether the other information is materially inconsistent with the consolidated financial statements or our knowledge obtained in the audit, or otherwise appears to be materially misstated.
+If, based on the work we have performed, we conclude that there is a material misstatement of this other information; we are required to report that fact.
 We have nothing to report in this regard.